martinbutler/simon/README.md

     - CSS Styling:
       - includes 4 options
       - Default option is to mimic the look and feel of the current Simons Foundation website.
-      - every other row will have different shading for easier viewing.
+      - Zebra Striping: every other row will have different shading for easier viewing.

 ## Install